FusionAuth/fusionauth-site/DocsDevREADME.md

 - If you have a common component that you want to include, make sure the blog is a `.mdx` file and create a component.
 [Example components](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/src/components/blog) - [Example blog post using a component](https://github.com/FusionAuth/fusionauth-site/blob/main/astro/src/content/blog/amazon-cognito-and-fusionauth-comparison.mdx)
 - Images should be pulled in using markdown: `![alt text](/path/to/images)`
 - Images for a blog post should go under /astro/public/img/blogs/` in a directory related to the blog title.
-- We use rouge for code formatting.
-Supported languages are listed here: https://github.com/rouge-ruby/rouge/tree/master/lib/rouge/lexers
+- We use Shiki for code formatting.
+Supported languages are listed here: https://shiki.style/languages
 - For site navigation, use Breadcrumb: Navigate to <Breadcrumb>Tenants</Breadcrumb> and then to the <Breadcrumb>Password</Breadcrumb> tab.
 - For field names, use double quotes: "Login Identifier Attribute".
 - For values, use back ticks: `userPrincipalName`.